 - a.
-Enter the IP address of the Threat Protection Controller (prod1 interface) in the Controller IP address entry field. - b.
-Click Check Status to confirm that Threat Protection is installed at that IP address. - When you are done configuring Advance File Analysis options, click OK to cache your changes.
+Enter the IP address of the Threat Protection Controller (prod1 [P] interface) in the Controller IP address entry field. - b.
+Click Check Status to confirm that Threat Protection is installed at that IP address.
+This check does not ensure connection to Content Gateway. - 5.
+When you are done configuring Advance File Analysis options, click OK to cache your changes.
 Changes are not implemented until you click Save and Deploy.